wwwouter/enphase-production-toggle/README.md

 ## Development

 This project uses `uv` for dependency management and `pytest` for testing.
+Requires Python 3.13.1 or later.

 ### Setup Development Environment